-Searching for dining room wallpaper ideas is a real pleasure – in our opinion.
+Searching for dining room ideas is a real pleasure – in our opinion.
 Of all the rooms in the home that deserve some indulgent decor, the dining room is out in front.
-It's the room you're mostly likely to inhabit at night, in low light, and with guests in attendance – so picking a wallpaper for a dining room that sets a welcoming mood is a must.
+It's the room you're most likely to inhabit at night, in low light, and with guests in attendance, and by using dining room wallpaper ideas, you can create a stylish, welcoming room for all to enjoy.

-So, if you are considering dining room ideas for a much-needed revamp, look no further.
-These are our favorite dining room wallpaper ideas.
+If you are considering wallpaper ideas for a much-needed revamp, look no further, as we explore our favorite dining room wallpaper ideas.